dimitrisafendras/boilerplate/.junie/guidelines.md

 - Follow Ant Design's form patterns and validation approach.
 - Use Ant Design's `Typography` components for text elements.
 - Customize theme through the `ConfigProvider` in main.tsx only.
-- For custom styling, use CSS modules or styled-components with Ant Design's design tokens.
+- For custom styling, use CSS modules with Ant Design's design tokens.
 - Refer to the [Ant Design documentation](https://ant.design/components/overview/) for component usage guidelines.

 ## Code Style & Conventions